programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figure>

-Although we have now seen how to create new graphs with some added formatting, what if we wanted to add our formatting *after* creating the graph?
+We have now learned to create new graphs with some added formatting &mdash; but what if we wanted to add our formatting after creating the graph instead?
 We can use the `.update_layout()` method on our `fig` object to edit the graph at a later stage.
-This method can be applied to *any* Plotly Express graph and accepts a *very wide* range of adjustable parameters.
-As an example, let's use the method to update our font family, font colours, and the text of our title:
+This method can be applied to any Plotly Express graph and accepts a very wide range of adjustable parameters.
+As an example, let's use this method to update our font family, font colours, and the text of our title:

 ```python
 fig.update_layout(